gianghta/CS5162---Docker/readme.md

 ### View structure of the container
 - Run `docker save <tag name> > <name>.tar` to create .tar file to view the container structures
+- There's also a .tar file included in this repository for use